Join an ILA Forum and Connect

 The Students & New Professionals Forum represents the interests of students and new library professionals in Illinois, provides a forum for students and new professionals to discuss issues of particular interest to their demographic, and encourages active participation in Illinois library organizations.

-The ILA Students and New Professionals (SANP) Forum, in partnership with the ILA Noon Network, will present the Career Pathway Talk Series.
-The webinar series will feature emerging and experienced library professionals, who have worked or are currently working in public, academic, special, and/or school libraries, sharing their stories and offering advice on how to navigate a career in the world of librarianship.
-Webinars will be held on November 11, 2020, January 27, 2021, and March 31, 2021.
-If you have any questions regarding the series, please contact Tamara Jenkins at firstname.lastname@example.org.
+The ILA Students and New Professionals (SANP) Forum, in partnership with the ILA Noon Network, presented the Career Pathway Talk Series.
+The webinar series featured emerging and experienced library professionals, who have worked or are currently working in public, academic, special, and/or school libraries, sharing their stories and offering advice on how to navigate a career in the world of librarianship.
+Webinars were held on November 11, 2020, January 27, 2021, and March 31, 2021.

 Career Pathway Talk Series Webinar - A College Student's Best Friend: The Academic Librarian

 While college and university students often spend hours sitting in their schools’ libraries studying, many are never aware of one of the most useful resources there: the academic librarians.
 From helping students find resources for their papers and conducting library instruction sessions to curating special collections and developing strategies for equity and open access, academic librarians can be a crucial part of students’ academic success.
 Panelists will discuss their experiences within academic libraries, including how to utilize skills from previous careers to engage students and garner administrative support.

 Career Pathway Talk Series Webinar - For the People: A Day in the Life in Public Librarianship